GabeScott/standard-works-vault/General Conference/2012 April - Believe, Obey, and Endure.md

 There will be times when you will face challenges which might jeopardize your testimony, or you may neglect it as you pursue other interests.
 I plead with you to keep it strong.
 It is your responsibility, and yours alone, to keep its flame burning brightly.
 Effort is required, but it is effort you will never, ever regret.
 I’m reminded of the words of a song written by Julie de Azevedo Hanks.
 Referring to her testimony, she wrote:

-Through the winds of change
+>Through the winds of change

-Encircled by the clouds of pain
+>Encircled by the clouds of pain

-I guard it with my life
+>I guard it with my life

-I need the warmth—I need the light
+>I need the warmth—I need the light

-Though the storm will rage
+>Though the storm will rage

-I stand against the pounding rain
+>I stand against the pounding rain

-I remain
+>I remain

-A keeper of the flame.1
+>A keeper of the flame.[^1]
+>

 May you believe and then may you keep the flame of your testimony burning brightly, come what may.

-Next, young women, may you obey.
-Obey your parents.
+Next, young women, may you *obey.* Obey your parents.
 Obey the laws of God.
 They are given to us by a loving Heavenly Father.
 When they are obeyed, our lives will be more fulfilling, less complicated.
 Our challenges and problems will be easier to bear.
 We will receive the Lord’s promised blessings.
-He has said, “The Lord requireth the heart and a willing mind; and the willing and obedient shall eat the good of the land of Zion in these last days.”2
+He has said, “The Lord requireth the heart and a willing mind; and the willing and obedient shall eat the good of the land of Zion in these last days.”[^2]

 You have but one life to live.
 Keep it as free from trouble as you can.
 You will be tempted, sometimes by individuals you had thought friends.